With winter just around the corner, now is the time to up the cosy factor at home, ready for the shorter days and colder nights.

 Greenery & plants

-Dried flowers are a hot trend – not only do these last a long time but they also offer a range of textures, warming colours and even fragrance to a room.
+Dried flowers are a hot trend – not only do these last a long time but they also offer a range of textures, warming colours and even fragrances to a room.
 Adding dried pampas grass or poppies to a tall vase is a stylish winter touch, or try wooden bowls of potpourri, which can be changed throughout the season.

 Displaying houseplants is one of the easiest ways to introduce nature into the home.
 Plants also give a home an inexpensive yet instant uplift.
 Group plants together in height order or add hanging plants and ivy to doorframes or curtain rails for a unique look or simply add cacti and smaller plants to shelving.